 “Jay is a photographer.
 Everyone, say cheese!”
 Everyone smiled until Jay took a photo.
 “Jay is friends with Faith Featherway, whom I’ve met twice before: once ten years ago in Wyoming, once ten years prior to that quite locally.”

 Jay didn’t understand but he wouldn’t interrupt.
-He prepared his pen over his notepad as Virgil Jango Skyy lectured to the congregation.
+He prepared his notepad as Virgil Jango Skyy lectured to the congregation.

-“Once, Virgil Skyy was sitting in the grass next to Virgil Blue on a misty morning,” said the old monk, in the third person.
+“Once, Virgil Skyy was sitting in the grass beside Virgil Blue on a misty morning,” said the old monk, in the third person.
 “Jango stood and pat dew from his robes.
-‘Virgil Blue, have you thought about your retirement?’
+‘Virgil Blue, have you considered retirement?’

 “Virgil Blue said nothing.

-“’You’ve said nothing for years,’ said Jango, ‘and you’re stationary like a thorny centipede bush.
-It may be time to choose a successor.’
+“’You’ve said nothing for years,’ said Jango.
+‘You’re stationary like a thorny centipede bush.
+It might be time to choose a successor.’

 “Virgil Blue said nothing.

 “So Jango decided to walk.
-He left the monastery and stepped down steep cliffs—remember, there were no carved steps so long ago, but I was spry enough to compensate—and greeted birds hiking up.
+He left the monastery and stepped down steep cliffs—there were no carved steps so long ago, but I was spry enough to compensate—and greeted birds hiking up.
 Oran dora!”

 The students concurred: “Oran dora!”

-“Jango walked a while without meeting anyone.
-He drank from the river and bowed to Virgil Green at each bridge.
+“Jango drank from the river and bowed to Virgil Green at each bridge.
 He thanked Virgil Green for chasing snakes from the islands.
 Oran dora!“

 “Jango came to a large stone bird shading a man with its wings.
 The bird and man stood on a stone box with a closed hinged panel.
 He bowed to it.
 Oran dora!”